macster110/PAMGuard_DeepLearningSegmenter/README.md

  * Once that is done, run setup_pytorch.bat from the PyTorch folder.
 It should automatically install Pytorch, PyVision, and all of the required ependencies.

 ## Development Environment
-The best way to develop a PAMGuard external plugin is to download the PAMGuard project [(instruction here for Eclipse)](https://www.pamguard.org/15_SourceCode.html) and  copy and past this repository in as a package in the main src folder.
+The best way to develop a PAMGuard external plugin is to download the PAMGuard project [(instruction here for Eclipse)](https://www.pamguard.org/15_SourceCode.html) (use the  UID Java 12 branch) and copy and past this repository in as a package in the main src folder.
 Then, in PamModel.java around line 753 in the classifiers group add

 ```Java
 		mi = PamModuleInfo.registerControlledUnit("rawDeepLearningClassifer.DLControl", "Deep Learning Segmenter");